Oxford United F.C.: 2010–2022: Return to the Football League

-2022–present: Indonesian ownership and Championship return
+2022–present: Indonesian ownership and a two-year Championship return

 Oxford made the play-offs again the following season, losing 6–3 on aggregate to Blackpool, who went on to win the final.
 In the 2021–22 season, United were the league's joint top scorers and finished in 8th place.
 During the season, the club's ownership changed hands again, with Indonesian businessmen and minority shareholders Erick Thohir and Anindya Bakrie taking control after a series of transactions.
 Thanakarnjanasuth's investment with the club remained, but he was replaced as chairman by Grant Ferguson.

 Oxford were promoted to the Championship in the 2023–24 season, after beating Bolton Wanderers 2–0 in the play-off final, marking their return to the division after a 25-year absence.
+They finished 17th in their first season back in the Championship, but at the end of their second season were relegated back to League One.